 - Beach cruisers and surreys

 Good to know: It is isolated as there isn’t much to do nearby in the way of restaurants and shops.
-You’re also going to read mixed reviews of this resort, but they are consistently better (still some complaints about service and cleanliness) since the renovation and management change.
+You’re also going to read mixed reviews of this resort, but they are consistently better (still some complaints about service and cleanliness) since the renovation.
 The resort is quite large, so there can be a decent amount of walking, though golf cart rides are available.

-They used to have a water taxi to SeaWorld but have discontinued this.
-As you will pass SeaWorld San Diego while driving to and from the resort, you’ll feel more like you’re near SeaWorld than you would at other hotels and resorts on this list.
+They used to have a water taxi to SeaWorld San Diego but have discontinued this.
+As you will pass SeaWorld San Diego while driving to and from the resort, you’ll feel more like you’re near SeaWorld San Diego than you would at other hotels and resorts on this list.

 Distance to SeaWorld San Diego: 2.3 miles

 The Mission Bay boardwalk is right in front of the hotel as is a nice sandy beach.
-Do book the room with a fire pit as s’mores kits are available in the onsite shop.
+Do book a fire pit room as s’mores kits are available in the onsite shop.

-- Choose between guest rooms, studios and suites (some have bay views) all with luxury bedding, small refrigerators and private balconies or patios
+- Guest rooms, studios and suites (some have bay views) all with luxury bedding, small refrigerators and private balconies or patios

 - Waterfront pool and wading pool for young kids